yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 ### How many major releases YugabyteDB has had so far?

 YugabyteDB released its first beta, [v0.9](https://www.yugabyte.com/blog/yugabyte-has-arrived/) in November 2017.
 Since then, several stable and preview versions have been released.
-The current stable version is {{<release "stable">}} and the current preview version is {{<release "preview">}}.
+The current stable version is {{<release "stable">}}, and the current preview version is {{<release "preview">}}.

 {{<link dest="/preview/releases/ybdb-releases/" text="Releases" icon-before="true">}}

-### What is the difference between preview and stable versions
+### What is the difference between preview and stable versions?

 Preview releases include features under active development and are recommended for development and testing only.
 Stable releases undergo rigorous testing for a longer period of time and are ready for production use.

 {{<link dest="/preview/releases/versioning/#feature-maturity" text="Release versioning" icon-before="true">}}

-### What are the upcoming features
+### What are the upcoming features?

-The roadmap for upcoming releases and the list of recently released featured can be found on the [yugabyte-db](https://github.com/yugabyte/yugabyte-db) repository on GitHub.
+The roadmap for upcoming releases and the list of recently released features can be found in the [yugabyte-db](https://github.com/yugabyte/yugabyte-db) repository on GitHub.

 {{<link dest="https://github.com/yugabyte/yugabyte-db#whats-being-worked-on" text="Current roadmap" icon-before="true">}}